Moduli spaces of meromorphic connections, quiver varieties, and integrable deformations: Moduli spaces of meromorphic connections, quiver varieties and integrable deformations

 Thus let us consider the (possibly empty) subspace

 Then the action of $\mathbf{G}/\mathbb{C}^{\times}$ on this space is proper and moreover free (see King \cite{Kin}).
-Thus the homogeneous space
+Thus the symplectic reduction

-can be seen as a complex manifold with the symlpectic structure, i.e., a complex symplectic manifold.
-We call this manifold a quiver variety too. \begin{rem}\normalfont The above quiver varieties are special ones of Nakajima quiver varieties which enjoy rich geometric properties and applications for representation theory and theoretical physics and so on (see \cite{Nak} for instance). \end{rem}
+can be seen as a complex manifold with the symplectic structure, i.e., a complex symplectic manifold.
+We call this manifold the quiver variety too. \begin{rem}\normalfont The above quiver varieties are special ones of Nakajima quiver varieties which enjoy rich geometric properties and applications for representation theory and theoretical physics and so on (see \cite{Nak} for instance). \end{rem}